Modelling Human Values for Value-Aware Multi-Agent Systems: Understanding Investigations in Human Values from Social Psychology

-We now move to a presentation of our formal model in Section~\ref{sec:valueTax}.
+We now present our formal model in Section~\ref{sec:valueTax}.
 This will then be followed by a thorough analysis of the alignment of our proposal with selected works from social psychology in Section~\ref{sec:SSHalignment}.